 - 35,000 tons of county.

-Époisses is the most expensive French cheese, with an average sale price of between 45 and 55 euros per kilo.
-The French consume an average of 24 kilos of cheese per year and per inhabitant.
+Epoisses is the most expensive French cheese, with an average selling price of between 45 and 55 euros per kilo.
+The French consume an average of 24 kilos of cheese per year per capita.
+The French love to eat cheese with a fresh baguette